 Presentations: Each student will give a presentation on a topic related to the course.
 See the presentations page for more details.

-Final exam: There will be a final exam sometime between April 15 and April 26.
+Final exam: There will be a final exam on Tuesday, April 16 from 1 to 4pm in MC108.

 Evaluation: Evaluation will be based on homework, presentations, and the final exam, with equal weight.
 Graduate students will be assigned more challenging presentation topics.